-Now he is seeking to be your City Councilor for Ward 8 because he wants to continue making a difference.
-He wants to be a force for positive change and put his experience, common sense and proven leadership to work for you.
+Now he is your City Councilor for Ward 8 (since January 2021) because he wants to continue making a difference.
+He is a force for positive change and he has put his experience, common sense and proven leadership to work for you.

 "Great candidates for elected service can be hard to find.
 Especially those with the track record, experience and commitment Randy has.
 Rosie and I are grateful Randy is running and he has our support.”

 (Chris Pryor - former City Councilor, Ward 8)

 "Randy's unique experience and skills will be critical as we cooperate to tackle issues like housing, public health, safety, and climate change."